Elinor Florence, Author

 (Photo Credit: MNN)

-While these British anti-aircraft gunners scan the sky for incoming enemy planes, it looks like the dog is keeping watch as well.
+While these British anti-aircraft gunners scan the sky for incoming enemy planes, the dog is also keeping watch.

 (Photo Credit: London Express/Getty Images)